Bruxism: Causes

-The muscles of mastication (the temporalis, masseter, medial and lateral pterygoid muscles) are paired on either side and work together to move the mandible, which hinges and slides around its dual articulation with the skull at the temporomandibular joints.
+The muscles of mastication (the temporalis muscle, masseter muscle, medial pterygoid muscle and lateral pterygoid muscle) are paired on either side and work together to move the mandible, which hinges and slides around its dual articulation with the skull at the temporomandibular joints.
 Some of the muscles work to elevate the mandible (close the mouth), and others also are involved in lateral (side to side), protrusive or retractive movements.
 Mastication (chewing) is a complex neuromuscular activity that can be controlled either by subconscious processes or by conscious processes.
 In individuals without bruxism or other parafunctional activities, during wakefulness the jaw is generally at rest and the teeth are not in contact, except while speaking, swallowing or chewing.
 It is estimated that the teeth are in contact for less than 20 minutes per day, mostly during chewing and swallowing.
 Normally during sleep, the voluntary muscles are inactive due to physiologic motor paralysis, and the jaw is usually open.

+Ankyloglossia is suspected as a cause of bruxism.

 Some bruxism activity is rhythmic with bite force pulses of tenths of a second (like chewing), and some have longer bite force pulses of 1 to 30 seconds (clenching).
 Some individuals clench without significant lateral movements.
 Bruxism can also be regarded as a disorder of repetitive, unconscious contraction of muscles.
 This typically involves the masseter muscle and the anterior portion of the temporalis (the large outer muscles that clench), and the lateral pterygoids, relatively small bilateral muscles that act together to perform sideways grinding.